krnmaheshwari09/TaskOps-A-DevOps-Driven-Todo-App/README.md

-# To-Do List Web Application
+# TaskOps: A Devops Driven Todo App

 A modern, full-stack to-do list web application with complete DevOps automation, built using React.js, Node.js, MongoDB, and deployed on AWS with Kubernetes.